Emamatcyber90/Learn-.NET/README.md

 ## 1. Make Database with Fake Data

-Let's call this project "FakeVenmo."
-We first start a SQL Server (localhost) database called "FakeVenmo."
-You have two tables, one called "user" and the other "transaction."
+Let's call this project "Venme."
+We first start a SQL Server (localhost) database called "Venme."
+You have two tables, one called "User" and the other "Transaction."
 Insert some fake data using the following:

 # .
 ASP.NET Web App